 In 2012 an evaluation report was prepared by BSH and the Ministry of Transport, which assessed if and how the implementation of the plan had been successful in reaching its objectives, focusing mainly on the development of offshore wind energy and the targets set for offshore wind energy production by the Federal government.
 Steering effects were obvious, offshore windfarm applications now being limited to the priority areas for offshore wind energy and areas with no general limitation to offshore wind farm development.
-Thus adequate space has been secured for medium to long-term development of the sector, as a prerequisite for implementation of the government's renewable energy strategy.
+Thus adequate space had been secured for medium to long-term development of the sector, as a prerequisite for implementation of the government's renewable energy strategy.

-But the need for better steering mechanisms and spatial provisions for cable connections lead to the introduction of the Spatial Offshore Grid Plans, and - in the wake of a system change, introduced by the 2017 version of the Renewable Energy Sources Anct and the new Wind Energy Act in promoting and developing offshore wind energy production - the Site Development Plan (see Chapter 6).
+But the need for better steering mechanisms and spatial provisions for cable connections resulted in the introduction of Spatial Offshore Grid Plans, and - in the wake of a system change, for promoting and developing offshore wind energy production - the Site Development Plan, introduced by the 2017 version of the Renewable Energy Sources Act and the new Wind Energy Act (see Chapter 6).

-Comprehensive monitoring of the effects and evaluation of the plan's content, development and implementation process will be conducted as initial step towards revision and updating of the EEZ plans.
+Comprehensive monitoring of the effects and evaluation of the plan's content, development and implementation process is now being conducted as initial step towards revision and updating of the EEZ plans.